maghwiPanchal/MERNloginreg/README.md

 ## License

-This project is licensed under the MIT License.
+All rights reserved.
+This project is not licensed for reuse or redistribution.